cshum/imagor/README.md

   -imagor-process-concurrency int
         Maximum number of image process to be executed simultaneously.
 Requests that exceed this limit are put in the queue.
 Set -1 for no limit (default -1)
   -imagor-process-queue-size int
         Maximum number of image process that can be put in the queue.
-Requests that exceed this limit are rejected with HTTP status 429.
-Set -1 for no limit (default -1)
+Requests that exceed this limit are rejected with HTTP status 429
   -imagor-base-path-redirect string
         URL to redirect for imagor / base path e.g. https://www.google.com -imagor-modified-time-check